Any questions?

 • Q: GETTING STARTED: How is my course structured?

 Each course starts with an introduction.
 This sets out the course content and shows you how to work your way through the material.
-The course is then broken down into a series of individual units, which you work through in turn.
+The course is then broken down into a series of individual units, which you work through in order.
 Each unit has a relevant blend of written information, film and audio clips, downloadable pdfs and interactive tasks, specifically designed to help you absorb and apply the knowledge you’re covering.

 • Q: GETTING STARTED: How do I navigate through the course?